micmejia/bible-dump/NKJV/John/John 13.md

 Now before the Feast of the Passover, when Jesus knew that His hour had come that He should depart from this world to the Father, having loved His own who were in the world, He loved them to the end.

 ###### 2
-And [^a]supper being ended, the devil having already put it into the heart of Judas Iscariot, Simon's _son,_ to betray Him,
+And supper being ended, the devil having already put it into the heart of Judas Iscariot, Simon's _son,_ to betray Him,

 ###### 3
 Jesus, knowing that the Father had given all things into His hands, and that He had come from God and was going to God,